National insurance explainer (Budget October 2024 update)

 It funds contributory benefits such as the state pension, contributions-based jobseeker’s allowance, contributory employment and support allowance, maternity allowance, and bereavement benefits.

-The fund operates on a 'pay as you go' basis; i.e. this year’s contributions pay (broadly speaking) for this year’s benefits (of which state pensions amount to about 90% of the benefits paid out).
+The fund operates on a ‘current need’ basis; i.e. this year’s contributions pay (broadly speaking) for this year’s benefits (of which state pensions amount to about 90% of the benefits paid out).
+If you pay NIC, you are effectively paying for the benefits and state pension received by today’s claimants, your contributions are not set aside by the government to be paid out when you reach the state pension age or need to claim other benefits in the future.

 There is no automatic relationship between the total amount raised from NICs and the generosity or otherwise of contributory benefits.